-87. Similarly, the meaning of the information would be quite different and the manner in which the respondent could use the information would be quite different if three different sources said that: - they would accept having a caterer located up to four hours away from the airport; - they would accept having a caterer located up to 11⁄2 hours away; and - they do not care whether its caterer is located on-site at the airport or not; as compared to the meaning of those same three pieces of information if they had all been provided by one source.
-88. In addition, the apparent inconsistencies between many of the pieces of information are rendered all the more stark by the fact that the snippets of information are provided wholly devoid of any (potentially explanatory) context.
+85. Thus, over four pages, the summaries provide seven different pieces of sometimes contradictory and inconsistent information on the identical topic, all from an identically as compared to the meaning of those same three pieces of information if they had all been provided by one source.

+- 88. In addition, the apparent inconsistencies between many of the pieces of information are rendered all the more stark by the fact that the snippets of information are provided wholly devoid of any (potentially explanatory) context.
 With neither the context, nor even an indication as to whether the apparently disparate pieces of information came from more than one source, the summaries cannot provide the respondent with knowledge of the information that the Commissioner has gathered.
 They present the information in a manner that cannot be used by the respondent's counsel in preparing for and conducting the examination for discovery of the Commissioner's representative, or more broadly in preparing a defence.
-And they will not promote effective pre-trial preparation.
-89. A further example of the manner in which the summaries serve to obfuscate the meaning of the information gathered by the Commissioner is set out below. (ii) Information Provided Relating to "Self Supply" 90.
-As noted above, in its pleading, VAA denies that it substantially or completely controls the market for Galley Handling.
+And they will not promote effective pre-trial preparation. - 89.
+A further example of the manner in which the summaries serve to obfuscate the meaning of the information gathered by the Commissioner is set out below.

+(ii) Information Provided Relating to "Self Supply"

+90. As noted above, in its pleading, VAA denies that it substantially or completely controls the market for Galley Handling.
 It explains that airlines can meet their Galley Handling needs through "self-supply" or "double catering" and that, as a result of that ability to "self supply", the airlines have considerable negotiating power with Galley Handling firms.

 Response of Vancouver Airport Authority, para.
-12, 31-32, 66 and 91, Public Motion Record, Tab 8, pp. 85, 89-90, 97 and 101-102 91.
-As further noted above, those allegations are denied by the Commissioner.
+12, 31-32, 66 and 91, Public Motion Record, Tab 8, pp. 85, 89-90, 97 and 101-102

+91. As further noted above, those allegations are denied by the Commissioner.

 Reply of the Commissioner of Competition, para.
 4, Public Motion Record, Tab 9, p.
+109

-109 92.
-The Commissioner has evidently gathered a quantity of information relating to this issue, the purported summary of which is contained in a chapter of the summaries entitled, "Self Supply".
+92. The Commissioner has evidently gathered a quantity of information relating to this issue, the purported summary of which is contained in a chapter of the summaries entitled, .
 However, as with the information relating to the location of caterers, this information is presented in such a way as to render it effectively meaningless to the reader.
-As before, multiple pieces of inconsistent and even contradictory pieces of information are presented and all of the information is described as coming from an identically described source, namely, "an airline based in Canada".
-As before, because no indication is given as to which pieces of information (if any) came from the same source, it is impossible to reconcile the inconsistencies and impossible to make sense of the information provided.
+As before, multiple pieces of inconsistent and even contradictory pieces of information are presented and all of the information is described as coming from an identically described source, namely, which pieces of information (if any) came from the same source, it is impossible to reconcile the inconsistencies and impossible to make sense of the information provided.

 93. Thus, the summaries state: